ducksouplab/ducksoup/config/README.md

 A few notes about GStreamer

-- input media streams are stored with an `-in.extension` suffix (for instance in the form `datetime-identifier-audio-in.ogg`).
-When an effect is applied to a media stream, the recorded file of this processed stream ends with `-fx.extension`
+- input media streams are stored with a `-raw.extension` suffix, when an effect is applied to a media stream, the recorded file of this processed stream ends with `-fx.extension`

 - when bandwidth fluctuates (or when stream starts or ends), video caps may be changed (for instance regarding colorimetry or chroma-site) which does not play well with `matroskamux` (nor `webmmux`, `mp4mux`).
 One solution is to constrained caps (and rely on `videoconvert` and the like to ensure caps) but it implies to be done on a video/x-raw stream, meaning the input video stream has to be decoded/capped/reencoded for it to work.
 It works but is consuming more CPU resources.
+It's the currently chosen solution (note that decoding/reencoding is only needed for video, not for audio)

-Another solution is to prefer muxers robust to caps updates: `mpegtsmux` (for h264) and `webmmux` (for vp8). `oggmux` is still used for audio streams
+- Another solution is to prefer muxers robust to caps updates: `mpegtsmux` (for h264) and `webmmux` (for vp8).

 - queue params: `max-size-buffers=0 max-size-bytes=0` disable max-size on buffers and bytes.
 When teeing, the branch that does recording has an additionnal `max-size-time=5000000000` property.
 A queue blocks whenever one of the 3 dimensions (buffers, bytes, time) max is reached (unless `leaky`)